achmadgildas/Gildas-MainPage/README.md

 # Gildas-MainPage
-this project is my profile, interest, and my apllication
+this project is my profile, interest, and my applications